 1. Include Background Images

 Select yes If you want to apply a background image to your theme.
-You may not want a background image if you want a solid color or if you want the site to load quicker.
+You may not want a background image if you want a solid color or the site to load quickly.

 2. Blog Background Color